chat-app-architecture/chat_api_ruby/README.md

 ## Engines

-For more information about the engines, please visit their respective README.
+For more information about the engines, please visit their respective READMEs.

 ### Api Engine